 The same downside as the previous one: a monthly subscription.

-It has scalable vector, puppet wrap, and a slick designed interface.
-Might be somewhat confusing at the start, but I also find it easier to use than Photoshop.
+It has a scalable vector option, puppet wrap, and a slick designed interface.
+It might be somewhat confusing initially, but I also find it easier to use than Photoshop.

-Once again, there are tons of fun tutorials and videos around the web, so you can always start there.
+Once again, there are many fun tutorials and videos around the web, so you can always start there.

 Another pro to this software is that in case you’ve worked with Adobe Photoshop, Indesign or any other tool of the Adobe family, you’ll be right at home with the interface and tools.